Conda for Tool Dependencies¶

 community contributions (such as implementing a Guix package manager or

 enhancing the existing brew support to bring it on par with Conda).

-As a community, we have decided that Conda is the one that best fulfills community’s needs.
+As a community, we have decided that Conda is the one that best fulfills the community’s current needs.
 The following are some of the crucial Conda features that led to this decision:

 - Installation of packages does not require root privileges (installation at any location the Galaxy user has write access to)